ZiadSheriif/SAMA3NY/Readme.md

 ## 🔒 License

-> **Note**: This software is licensed under MIT License, See [License](https://github.com/ZiadSheriif/SAMA3NY/blob/main/LICENSE) for more information ©Ziad Sherif .
+> **Note**: This software is licensed under MIT License, See [License](https://github.com/ZiadSheriif/SAMA3NY/blob/main/LICENSE) for more information ©SAMA3NY.